 Over the 2014 Christmas holidays, Holmes was commissioned to do two wall murals, one a pair of Blue Cranes for Crane Walk Corner and sunset scene for Pelican Lodge.

-Having passed his 2nd year at CPUT, personal circumstances forced Holmes to take a gap year in 2016.
+Having passed his 2nd year at CPUT, personal circumstances forced Holmes to take some gap years in 2016-2017.

 Meanwhile he has prepared a portfolio of 40 paintings for a pending Johannesburg exhibition and has already sold 3 numbered prints of these paintings from the Mosaic Market in Sedgefield.

 A Cape Town based fashion design company with a social conscience, Rhumaa founded by Daniel Beernink from the Netherlands, has bought a painting of Holmes to use in their core business ideas of "sharing cultures around the world" so gradually Holme's work is getting out into a wider arena, all hopeful signs of a promising future for this young man.

 Currently he is freelancing doing whatever comes to hand from street art to face painting to digital pictures on consignment and has artworks on display at various art galleries.
 He begins his 3rd year of Graphic Design at CPUT Cape Town in February 2018.